 How do I apply for certification?

-Members wishing to apply for certification, must complete and submit a Certification Application Form for approval from the BOABC Registrar.
-Once approved, a certificate will be mailed out to you indicating the level that you are certified to.
+Members wishing to apply for certification, must complete and submit a Certification Application Form via their Member Portal.

 When will I receive my certificate?

-From the time that you submit your Certification Application, it usually takes a week to mail out your certificate.
+From the time that you submit your Certification Application and it is approved by the Registrar, it usually takes 3 – 5 business days to receive your electronic certificate.

 What are the different levels of certification?